elegant-scipy/elegant-scipy/markdown/ch1.markdown

 We will work our way through a *gene expression analysis* to demonstrate the power of NumPy and SciPy to solve a real-world biological problem.
 We will use the Pandas library, which builds on NumPy, to read and munge our data files, and then we manipulate our data efficiently in NumPy arrays.

-The central dogma of molecular biology states that all the information needed to run a cell (or an organism, for that matter) is stored in a molecule called *deoxyribonucleic acid*, or DNA.
+The so-called central dogma of molecular biology states that all the information needed to run a cell (or an organism, for that matter) is stored in a molecule called *deoxyribonucleic acid*, or DNA.
 This molecule has a repetitive backbone on which lie chemical groups called *bases*, in sequence.
 There are four kinds of bases, abbreviated to A, C, G, and T, constituting an alphabet with which information is stored.